KhronosGroup/glTF/extensions/Khronos/KHR_materials_cmnBlinnPhong/README.md

 > **Implementation Note**: Writers should be aware about the range of the specular exponent (`shininess`), which is _not_ a normalized range.
 Concretely speaking, given the above equation, a `shininess` value of 1.0 corresponds to a very low shininess.
 For orientation: using the traditional OpenGL fixed function pipeline, the specular exponent was expected to be within [0, 128].
 However, using glTF, larger `shininess` values are clearly possible.
 [Mention caution with `shininess < 1` ?]

-Blinn shading uses all of the common material properties defined in Table 1.
 The following example defines a Blinn shaded material with a diffuse texture, moderate shininess and red specular highlights.

 ```javascript
     "materials": [